Updated: Apr 27

 Tasty beer (it's a brewery, after all), clean & friendly environment, had a bit of a tough time finding the place, but what a beautiful, intimate venue obviously managed by people who care.
 It seems to me someone is making their dream a reality w/ this fine establishment.
 Recommended to friends!

 And that brings us to the end of our 1st in $™'s Live Review Series!
-Stay tuned in the future for more about the fantastic world of live music from in and around the GTA as brought to you by the curation staff @The Peanut Gallery.
+Stay tuned in the future for more about the fantastic world of live music from in and around the GTA as brought to you by the curation staff @ The Dream Kitchen.

 That's for folks, now all!